secgroundzero/ossem_modular/README.md

 **Notes**

 Fields marked as TBD in OSSEM have been populated to what i believe is appropriate.
 When OSSEM is updated i will update those as well.

+As i could not generate all Zeek events i relied on sample logs file from [here](https://github.com/brimsec/zq-sample-data/tree/master/zeek-default):

 This repo is mainted for now only by me <https://twitter.com/Sec_GroundZero>